BearAlliance/pointing-poker/README.md

 ## Why

-[Planing poker](https://en.wikipedia.org/wiki/Planning_poker) is a useful tool for both remote and co-located teams.
+[Planning poker](https://en.wikipedia.org/wiki/Planning_poker) is a useful tool for both remote and co-located teams.

 Other services already exist, but they are either paid or slightly dated, with no option for self-hosting.